-This Heritage Impact Statement (HIS) has been prepared in conjunction with an application to alter the existing advertising signage on the Circular Quay Railway Viaduct, at George Street, The Rocks, New South Wales.
+This Statement of Heritage Impact (SoHI) has been prepared in conjunction with a Development Application to replace the existing static signage to the Circular Quay Railway Viaduct with new digital signage.
+The site lies within an area managed by Property NSW.

-The Circular Quay Railway Viaduct is owned by, and is listed as a heritage item on the s170 Register of the Transport Asset Holding Entity.
+The site is located within the City of Sydney.
+The principal environmental planning instrument for the site is the Sydney Local Environmental Plan 2012 (LEP 2012).
+The Circular Quay Railway Viaduct is owned by and is listed as a heritage item on the s170 Register of the Transport Asset Holding Entity.
 The viaduct is also listed on the State Heritage Register as part of the listing for the Circular Quay Railway Station Group.
-The viaduct is located within the immediate vicinity of heritage items and conservation areas listed on the s170 Register of Property NSW and on Schedule 5 of the City of Sydney Local Environmental Plan 2012 (City of Sydney LEP 2012).
+The viaduct is located within the immediate vicinity of heritage items and conservation areas listed on the s170 Register of Property NSW and on Schedule 5 of the Sydney Local Environmental Plan 2012 (Sydney LEP 2012).